My name is Mitzi, but my family calls me “Adah”. Welcome to my kitchen.

 From that day forward, I was the executive chef in our household.

 There were more epic fails – more than I can count – and I learned from each and every one.
 In my adolescence the BHG cookbook was replaced by The Joy of Cooking, a gift from my best friend Annie.
 Irma Rombauer and Marion Becker became my tutors with their excellent and clear conversational explanation of every technique, as well as the chemistry and physics behind why recipes worked.
 I developed the confidence to experiment with recipes because of their play-by-play guidance on options with each recipe.
 I still refer to that same encyclopedic kitchen tome.
-The beat-up BHG sits proudly in my kitchen library!
+The beat-up BHG sits proudly in my kitchen library, right next to Rombauer and Becker!

 To use a trite and perhaps overused phrase: Food is my love language.
 When I have no words, and even when I do, I always have food to convey every emotion.
-From as far back as I can remember, even before the guest list was decided, no event, holiday or family gathering was ever planned without first wondering, “What will we eat?”
-My favorite memories are all bound with the food that I created to celebrate whatever we were doing, down to even the most simple picnic lunch.
+Before any guest list is decided, no event, holiday or family gathering is ever planned without first wondering, “What will we eat?”
+My favorite memories are all bound tightly with the food that I created to celebrate whatever we were doing, down to the most humble picnic lunch.

 My greatest joy is feeling bread dough alive in my hands.
 I was gifted a sourdough starter in 2007 and it has accompanied me through the ups and downs and changes in my life.
-It has acquired two friends along the way and they all reside together in my happy kitchen.
+I sent some to Qatar with my brother when he worked there to see if it would adopt some ancient spores, and it sits next to the OG in my fridge.

 All of this is to say that my desire to bring the recipes in my head to life is far greater than my ability, or desire, to consume all those tasty creations.
-My family has encouraged me to step out of my home and to offer all of these to you, a hungry village.
-I’m looking forward to feeding all of you too.
+My family has encouraged me to step out and offer both my food and my knowledge to the rest of the world.
+Thank you for joining me in both of these endeavors.

 "Food, in the end, in our own tradition, is something holy.
 It's not about nutrients and calories.
 It's about sharing.
 It's about honesty.
 It's about identity." - Louise Fresco